UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^

 A total of 14,725 records have an :code:`internetMediaType` while this element is not present in 36,602 records.
 It is used to indicate the MIME type of the access file for the digitized resource.
+It is displayed in the "Click for Details" section.

 Justification
 ^^^^^^^^^^^^^

-We do not need to migrate this information from the descriptive metadata as it will be captured automatically during file characterization in the new system.
-We also do not want to move the current values over from the existing metadata because they often share inaccurate information.
-Finally, this element is currently present in only
+This information within the descriptive metadata should not be migrated as it will be captured automatically during file characterization in the new system.
+In addition, many of the current values over from the existing metadata are inaccurate and therefore should not be shared.

 XPath
 ^^^^^